winkelband/lgbtqiaplus/README.md

-# LGBTQIA+ Pride in GitHub Repository Languages
+# LGBTQIAP+ Pride in GitHub Repository Languages

 Just in case github changes any of the colours, this is what it's supposed to look like: